gaf-ag/ogc-tools/README.md

 ogc-tools
 =========

-Forked version with support for GML 3.2.1
+Forked version with
+- support for GML 3.2.1
+- JTS from org.locationtech instead of com.vividsolutions